maxstreese/registravka4s/readme.md

 that is really done here is wiring up a few existing libraries in what I would consider a fairly smart way.
 Therefore special credit goes to:

-* [Avro4s](https://github.com/sksamuel/avro4s): The library that derives Avro schemata and codecs for your Scala ADTs at compile time
+* [Avro4s](https://github.com/sksamuel/avro4s): The library that derives Avro schemata and codecs for your Scala ADTs
-* @yeryomenkom: The smart guy I know that actually came up with most of this code
+* [@yeryomenkom](https://github.com/yeryomenkom): The smart guy I know that actually came up with most of this code